Prince William and Kate Middleton to attend the 2023 Earthshot Prize in Singapore

-The Prince and Princess of Wales, William and Kate Middleton, are all set to attend the 2023 Earthshot Prize ceremony.
-The third annual award show is to be held in Singapore on 7 November 2023.
+Those who are still not over the King’s Coronation will have plenty to cheer about, for the Prince and Princess of Wales, William and Kate Middleton will be coming to Singapore to attend the 2023 Earthshot Prize ceremony on 7 November.

-“Designed to find and grow the solutions that will repair our planet this decade,” the Earthshot Prize, as described on its official website, is a brainchild of Prince William, who founded it in 2020.
-The prestigious accolade “aims to discover, celebrate, accelerate and scale solutions that can help put the world firmly on a trajectory towards a stable climate, where communities, oceans and biodiversity thrive in harmony by 2030.”
+Now in its third year running, the annual award show and the Earthshot Prize is described to be “designed to find and grow the solutions that will repair our planet this decade.”
+The prize was the brainchild of Prince William, who founded it in 2020, and the prestigious accolade “aims to discover, celebrate, accelerate and scale solutions that can help put the world firmly on a trajectory towards a stable climate, where communities, oceans and biodiversity thrive in harmony by 2030.”

-Southeast Asia is one of the worst-affected regions in the world with respect to the adversities of climate change.
+Southeast Asia is one of the worst-affected regions in the world when it comes to the adversities of climate change.
 Yet, it thrives as a hub of business, innovation and entrepreneurs who are committed to bring about a positive change for the planet.

 More about Prince William and Kate Middleton’s Singapore travel and the Earthshot Prize